sinatra/sinatra.github.com/wild.markdown

 - [Soxer](http://soxer.mutsu.org/) Soxer is a lean but infinitely extensible web publishing tool.
 - [SinMagick](http://blog.50projects.com/p/sinmagick-image-processing.html) a front-end for image processing and thumbnailing with flexible storage options.
 - [Brakes](http://github.com/rdnck76/brakes) a simple sinatra app for hosting static html on heroku.
+- [Fundry - Crowdfunding for Software Development](http://fundry.com) - Fundry is designed around software projects, helping developers get paid for developing new features, and enabling your community to pledge to get the features they want.
+The site and API (coming soon) is all written in Sinatra.

 Libraries and extensions {#libs}
 ------------------------